-Picnic Area/Amphitheater - This area presently contains a 20 stall parking lot and seating for about 200 visitors.
-Seating capacity is more than adequate at the amphitheater; however, vegetation growing in this facility provides habitat for rattlesnakes posing a potential safety hazard.
+Picnic Area/Amphitheater: This area presently contains a 20-stall parking lot and seating for about 200 visitors.
+Seating capacity is more than adequate at the amphitheater; however, vegetation growing in this facility provides habitat for rattlesnakes.
 Park staff is unable to continually treat vegetation to remove this habitat.
-To increase operation efficiency and eliminate potential hazards, the amphitheater surface is paved.
-Many visitors drive to the amphitheater from the private campground, and the picnic area is used for group functions.
-When existing parking stalls are full, visitors park in unauthorized areas resulting in vegetative and soil degradation.
-Parking is expanded by 20 stalls to minimize these adverse environmental effects.
+To increase operation efficiency and eliminate potential hazards, the amphitheater surface will be paved.
+Because many visitors drive to the amphitheater from the private campground and the picnic area is used for group functions, the existing parking stalls fill early and visitors park in unauthorized areas which results in vegetative damage and soil compaction.
+Parking will be expanded by 20 stalls to minimize these adverse environmental effects.

-Visitor/Administrative Facility - The current visitors center is generally open during the peak season, May through October.
+Visitor/Administrative Facility: The current visitor center is generally open during the peak season--May through October.
 This structure was built in 1935 and has about 1,400 square feet of space of which 904 square feet are available to the public.
-Peak loads at this facility is about 2,000 plus people per day.
-A 78 vehicle parking lot is currently provided at the visitors center, no accommodations are provided for buses and recreation vehicles.

-This parking lot is also used by Tower Climbers.
-During the peak-use season, the parking lot is full and many visitors simply drive through and do not stop as a result.
-Restrooms for use by the physically disabled do not currently exist.
-Because of varying riser/tread ratios on the entrance stairs, safety hazards exist for visitors who do use the existing public restrooms.
+Peak load at this facility is about 2,000-plus people per day.
+A 78-vehicle parking lot currently provided at the visitor center.
+No is accommodations are provided for buses and recreation vehicles.
+This parking lot is also used by tower climbers.
+During the peak-use season, the parking lot is full and many visitors simply drive through and, as a result, do not stop.
+Rest rooms for use by the physically disabled do not currently exist.
+Because of varying riser/tread ratios on the entrance stairs, safety hazards exist for visitors who do use the existing public rest rooms.

-An analysis, based on the Visitor Center Design Evaluation, National Park Service, 1976, indicates a need to provide a visitors/administrative facility with about 6,700 square This new facility would accommodate a lobby ion area, sales area, museum collection, feet. information archival-library, and exhibit space.
-Because the new visitor facilities also serve as park headquarters, t visitor facility would be open to the public year-round. the Α 20-stall bus/recreation vehicle parking lot is also provided to alleviate traffic congestion problems and the existing parking lot is reconstructed increasing capacity by 20 vehicles to a total of 100 vehicles.
-Provision for access and use by the physically disabled are provided.
-New construction and design techniques would optimize cleanup and maintenance programs.
-The old visitors center is converted to space for general storage.
+An analysis based on the Visitor Center Design Evaluation, National Park Service, 1976, indicates a need to provide a visitors/administrative facility with about 6,700 square This new facility would accommodate a lobby feet. area, sales area, museum collection, information archival-library, and exhibit space.
+Because the new visitor facilities also serve as park headquarters, the visitor facility would be open to the public year-round.
+A 20-stall bus/recreation vehicle parking lot will also be provided to alleviate traffic congestion problems, and the existing parking lot will be reconstructed increasing capacity by 20 vehicles for a total of 100 vehicles.
+Provision will be made for access and use by the physically disabled.
+The old visitor center will be converted to space for general storage.

 The proposed visitor/administrative facility should be designed to minimize impacts to the resources and visitor experiences.
-Design should employ techniques to visually blend the structure with surrounding landscapes, thereby not detracting from the park's major resource, the tower itself.
+Design should employ techniques to visually blend the structure with surrounding landscapes, thereby not detracting from the park's major resource--the tower itself.
 To maintain historic integrity of the current historic buildings, design which is sympathetic to the CCC era should be used.
-Exterior appearance should compliment the old structures.
 Site specific location and layout of the visitor administrative facility should capitalize on tower views from within the building.
 These views would provide a focal point for interpretive activities.

-Trails - Eight miles of trail are within Devils Tower National Monument.
+Trails: Eight miles of trails are within Devils Tower National Monument.
 A great majority of trail use occurs on the 1.25-mile Tower Trail.
 Varying widths and excessive grades make this trail unusable by the physically disabled.
-This trail is partially reconstructed to provide short segments that are accessible to and usable by the physically handicapped.
-Remaining trails within the monument are maintained in their current status.
+This trail will be partially reconstructed to provide short segments that are accessible to and usable by the physically handicapped.
+Remaining trails within the monument will be maintained in their current status.